donomii/throff/README.md

 Namespaces and scopes are still a bit wobbly in Throff, but are at the point where they function well enough to be called 'feature complete'.

-Manipulating them directly is usually safe, because they are /immutable/.
-Or /mostly/ immutable.
+Manipulating them directly is usually safe, because they are _immutable_.
+Or _mostly_ immutable.

 Scopes are throff hashes, and if you can get a reference to them, you can use ordinary throff hash functions on them.